Stay Safe Online

 Stay safe

-• Keep operating systems updated and patched.
+• Keep your operating systems updated and patched.

 • Install software and apps only from trusted sites.